Table of Contents

-- A particularly common issue that affects senior dogs is vision impairment.
+- A particularly common issue that affects senior dogs is blindness.

-Just like humans, dogs experience a range of issues as they grow into their golden years.
+Similar to humans, dogs experience a range of health issues as they grow into their golden years.
 A particularly common issue that affects senior dogs is vision impairment.
-This is typically caused by cataracts, glaucoma, macular degeneration, and can sometimes be the side effect of other medical disorders such as hypertension, chronic dry eye, and diabetes.
+This is typically caused by cataracts, glaucoma, or macular degeneration, but can also be secondary to other medical disorders such as hypertension, chronic dry eye, and diabetes.

-Because blindness happens so gradually, it can be difficult to notice signs.
-In some cases, blindness symptoms can even be mistaken for other conditions.
+Because blindness typically happens gradually, it can sometimes be difficult to notice vision changes.
+In some cases, these signs can even be mistaken for other conditions.

 - Not venturing into new spaces / sticking to the same rooms in your home